-In 2017 the Australasian Health Informatics Fellowship Program (AHIFP) was established as a training pathway to ACHI Fellowship.
-It is the first program of its kind in Australasia and was established in partnership between the Australasian College of Health Informatics and the Centre for Health Informatics, Australian Institute of Health Innovation, Macquarie University
+The Australasian Institute of Digital Health (AIDH) Fellowship by Training Program (FbT) is a training pathway to AIDH Fellowship and is the first program of its kind in Australasia.
+It was established in 2017 in partnership between the Australasian College of Health Informatics (now part of AIDH) and the Centre for Health Informatics, Australian Institute of Health Innovation, Macquarie University under the NHMRC Centre of Excellence in Digital Health.

-The AHIFP is designed to prepare individuals for leadership roles in the Health Informatics workforce and to address the current demands for experienced and qualified Health Informatics specialists from various disciplines.
+The FbT is designed to prepare individuals for leadership roles in the Health Informatics workforce and to address the current demands for experienced and qualified Health Informatics specialists from various disciplines.

 About the program

-The Fellowship Program is four years full time in duration and includes:
+The Fellowship by Training Program is four years full-time in duration and includes:

 - A health informatics research doctoral program at an Australasian University (typically three years)